Old Fayette County Courthouse (Kentucky): Design and construction

 The current courthouse was designed by Cleveland architects Lehman & Schmitt, apparently their only commission in Kentucky.
 They were, however, responsible for several other courthouses in Ohio, including the Cuyahoga County Courthouse in Cleveland (1912), a prominent example of Beaux-Arts neoclassicism influenced greatly by the American City Beautiful Movement.
 Lehman and Schmitt chose a Richardsonian Romanesque style for the courthouse.
 The building is one of the very few (and by far the most impressive) of the courthouses in Kentucky that use this strand of Romanesque-revival architecture, so named for its introduction to the United States in the 1870s by Boston-based architect H.H.
 Richardson.
 The National Register nomination for the Lexington Downtown Commercial District quotes the architects at the dedication of the structure in February 1900 as declaring that "the style of architecture should be characteristic of the purpose for which the building design is used.
 It should be severe, and yet of proper characteristic to impress the eye by proper harmony of lines and beauty of proportion rather than by detail or showy ornament or eccentric treatment."

-Construction started in 1898 and the building was finished at the start of February 1900.
+Construction started in 1898 by Howard, Woods & Clarke Construction and the building was finished at the start of February 1900.
+George Clarke was a prominent and successful builder in Kentucky and built several homes and buildings for University of Kentucky.
+One notable building was the Amory.
 The first court business was held in the new structure on February 3.
 The building cost a total of US$323,000 (about $12.22 million in 2022 dollars).

 Historic marker commemorating Tandy & Byrd and Vertner Tandy on grounds of Old Fayette County Courthouse, Lexington.

 Many companies were involved in the building's construction, and are listed on two marble plaques in the main entrance hall of the courthouse.
 The Superintendent of Construction was the Lexington company of J.R.
-Williamson, while the actual construction was completed by contractors Howard & Clark, also of Lexington.
-The brickwork and much if not all of the masonry was laid by Tandy & Byrd of Lexington, a prominent and very successful African-American building firm; since 2020 the Cheapside Park adjacent to the west façade of the courthouse has been named Henry A. Tandy Centennial Park in honor of one of its named partners.
+Williamson, while the actual construction was completed by contractors Howard, Woods & Clarke, also of Lexington.
+The brickwork and of the masonry was laid by Tandy & Byrd of Lexington, a prominent and very successful African-American building firm; since 2020 the Cheapside Park adjacent to the west façade of the courthouse has been named Henry A. Tandy Centennial Park in honor of one of its named partners.
 A state historic marker next to the courthouse celebrates Tandy and his son, Vertner Woodson Tandy, who later became the first African-American architect in the state of New York.

+There is a Corner Stone set with a time capsule add behind the corner stone at the time construction was complete 1900, set in stone on the front right corner of the Court House.